-The Gangs of New York captured this dissension, and The New York City Draft Riots actually did happen as depicted in the movie.
-This response to the Emancipation Proclamation started on July 13, 1863.
+The gangs of New York felt this discord, and the New York City Draft Riots actually did happen as depicted in the movie.
+This riot was a response to the Emancipation Proclamation, and it started on July 13, 1863.

 Many were outraged and saw this as a rich man's war and a poor man's fight.
 It has also been theorized that this riot was led by the Irish in fear of an overwhelming amount of freed black slaves migrating to New York City after the war to compete with Irish jobs.

 It would be the Black Joke Fire Company who would kick off the riot by leading a crowd of around 500 to attack and ransack the assistant Ninth District Provost Marshal's Office, where the drawing of the draft was taking place.

 Rioters would continue throughout the city looting, burning, fighting, and killing.
 Blacks were highly targeted and used as scapegoats for the rioters to vent their rage on.
 Brutality among the blacks during this riot was the worst the city has ever seen.

 Any blacks who fell into the grasps of the angry mob were beaten, tortured and killed.
 One black man was attacked by a crowd of 400 with clubs and paving stones.
 He was then hanged from a tree and set alight.
 As the movie depicts and acknowledges, the attack on the Colored Orphan Asylum on Fifth Avenue was historically accurate.
 A black child died as a result.

 The police were able to secure enough time for the remaining orphans to escape, but the police were greatly outmatched by the rioters.
 The state militia was sent to help Union troops in Pennsylvania, and the police were the only force left to subdue the rioters.